kube-reporting/metering-operator/Documentation/using-metering.md

 # Using Metering

-Use Metering to create reports and fetch their results.
+This document demonstrating using Metering to create reports and fetch their results.
+If you want a guide on how to extend Metering with custom queries and reports, read the [writing custom queries guide][writing-custom-queries]

 *Note: Wait at least 15 minutes after installing Metering before generating reports to enable Metering to reach a consistent state and fetch some data from Prometheus*